Useful Tips for Choosing a Cutting Board

-Cutting boards can be made out of a range of materials that cater to your individualistic concerns and preferences.
-They can be comprised of glass, plastic, wood, or other similar materials.
+Cutting boards can be made from various materials catering to your individualistic concerns and preferences.
+They can comprise glass, plastic, wood, or other similar materials.
 The different types of cutting boards are also made following different kinds of food.
 Apart from the base material, they differ in size, grain type, and durability.
 Given this variance, it might be a little perplexing to ascertain exactly what cutting board would best suit your priorities.
 Here are a few tips you could keep in mind to select an appropriate cutting board.

 Choose the Right Material

-Amongst all, wooden, plastic, and glass cutting boards are the most commonly found.
+Wood, plastic, and glass cutting boards are the most commonly found.
 Wooden cutting boards are a timeless choice in this context.
-They are resistant and enduring and are found in the kitchens of both professional chefs and amateurs.
-They are extremely compatible with most kinds of knives and rarely dull their sharp cutting edges.
-However, they need extra care when it comes to maintenance; they cannot be put into a dishwasher and need to be washed by hand.
-You could opt for hardwood cutting boards, such as Sapele, maple, cherry, and walnut cutting boards.
+They are resistant and enduring and are located in the kitchens of both professional chefs and amateurs.
+They are compatible with most knives and rarely dull their sharp cutting edges.
+However, they need extra care regarding maintenance; they cannot be put into a dishwasher and must be washed by hand.
+You could opt for hardwood cutting boards like Sapele, maple, cherry, and walnut.
 Plastic cutting boards are popular too.
-However, they rarely match up to the durability and the sophistication of hardwood cutting boards.
-Glass cutting boards, although a unique piece of kitchen décor, are much too fragile and are prone to chipping.
+However, they rarely match the durability and sophistication of hardwood cutting boards.
+Glass cutting boards, although a unique piece of kitchen décor, are much too fragile and prone to chipping.

 Choose the Right Size

-While buying a cutting board, make sure you settle on a convenient size for your purposes.
-Most chefs and professionals recommend the standard size of 15×20 inches, as it makes for plenty of room to work with.
-Depending on the type of produce or meat and the portions you consume regularly, you might want to modify that dimension.
+While buying a cutting board, settle on a convenient size.
+Most chefs and professionals recommend the standard size of 15×20 inches, providing plenty of room to work with.
+You might want to modify that dimension depending on the type of produce or meat and the portions you consume regularly.
 Additionally, if you think of buying a cutting board for professional use, it is advised that you get a larger size to facilitate the cutting process.

 The Cost

 In keeping with the variety in material and size, the cost of cutting boards varies widely.
-Plastic cutting boards are the cheapest options available, but they have a comparably shorter lifespan as the knife cuts away at the surface in every single use.
-Although wooden cutting boards have a higher upfront price, they come with the guarantee of high sustainability.
+Plastic cutting boards are the cheapest options available, but they have a comparatively shorter lifespan as the knife cuts away at the surface in every use.
+Although wooden cutting boards have a higher upfront price, they come with a guarantee of increased sustainability.
 That is probably why investing in a good hardwood cutting board is profitable in the long run, and it will also ensure that your knives don’t lose their sharpness before time.

 Alternate Uses

-Cutting boards are not just limited to one use only- they can be put to use in many ways.
-Small, rustic cutting boards are a sumptuous base for a charcuterie, while the larger ones can be used as a bread platter instead of using a conventional breadbasket.
-They also make for a stylish platter for hors-d’œuvres, coffee, and snacks.
-You could even get a little creative and inculcate hardwood cutting boards in your DIYs.
+Cutting boards are not limited to one use only- they can be used in many ways.
+Small, rustic cutting boards are a sumptuous base for a charcuterie, while the larger ones can be used as a bread platter instead of a conventional breadbasket.
+They also make a stylish platter for hors-d’œuvres, coffee, and snacks.
+You could even get creative and teach hardwood cutting boards in your DIYs.

 The Aesthetic